determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

    -  If using Slurm, provide an ``ENROOT_RUNTIME_PATH`` definition in your experiment configuration.

 #.
-Unlike Singularity or PodMan, you must manually download the docker image file to the local file
+Unlike Singularity or Podman, you must manually download the Docker image file to the local file
    system (``enroot import``) and then each user must create an Enroot container using that image (``enroot create``).
-When the HPC launcher generates the enroot command for a job, it automatically applies the same transformation to the name that Enroot does on import (``/`` and ``:`` characters are replaced with ``+``) to enable docker mage references to match the associated Enroot container.
+When the HPC launcher generates the enroot command for a job, it automatically applies the same transformation to the name that Enroot does on import (``/`` and ``:`` characters are replaced with ``+``) to enable Docker image references to match the associated Enroot container.
 The following shell commands will download and then create an Enroot container for the current user.
 If other users have read access to ``/shared/enroot/images``, they need only perform the ``enroot create`` step to make the container available for their use.